jprante/elasticsearch-langdetect/README.rst

 It uses 3-gram character and a Bayesian filter with various normalizations and feature sampling.
 The precision is over 99% for 53 languages.

-The plugin offers a mapping type to specify fields where you want to enable language deetction.
+The plugin offers a mapping type to specify fields where you want to enable language detection.
 Detected languages are indexed into a subfield of the field named 'lang', as you can see in the example.
 The field can be queried for language codes.

+You can use the multi_field mapping type to combine this plugin with the attachment mapper plugin, to enable language detection in base64-encoded binary data.
+Currently, UTF-8 texts are supported only.

 The plugin offers also a REST endpoint, where a short text can be posted to in UTF-8, and the plugin responds with a list of recognized languages.